rhel-labs/learn-katacoda/sql-server-ubi/step2.md

 `podman images`{{execute T1}}

-In the output, you will notice that the SQL Server container image is downloaded and available for use
+In the output, you will notice that we have a new image in the repository which is SQL Server container image (*mcr.microsoft.com/mssql/rhel/server*)

 <pre class="file">
-REPOSITORY                            TAG           IMAGE ID       CREATED       SIZE mcr.microsoft.com/mssql/rhel/server   2019-latest   9ab439659123   6 weeks ago   1.59 GB
+REPOSITORY                            TAG           IMAGE ID       CREATED       SIZE mcr.microsoft.com/mssql/rhel/server   2019-latest   c9ce21305ef5   3 weeks ago    1.58 GB
+localhost/rhel8-httpd                 latest        69aac470f62d   3 months ago   617 MB
 </pre>